Egyptian officials: Palestinians plan to call off elections | Law-Order

 A Palestinian official said no decision will be made until the factions meet on Thursday, and that if Israel decides to allow voting in east Jerusalem, the May 22 elections will go ahead as planned.
 The official said Fatah is opposed to holding elections without east Jerusalem because it would mean accepting Israel's annexation.

-The official was not authorised to talk to reporters and spoke on condition of anonymity.
+The official was not authorized to talk to reporters and spoke on condition of anonymity.

+Israel annexed the eastern sector of the city in a move not recognized internationally.
+It considers all of Jerusalem to be its capital and bars the Palestinian Authority from operating there.
+The city's fate has been one of the thorniest issues in the peace process, which ground to a halt more than a decade ago.

 The Palestinian Election Commission says 6,000 voters in east Jerusalem would need to submit their ballots through Israeli post offices in accordance with past agreements while the other 150,000 could vote with or without Israeli permission.